is just a

 Mobile Bay and the Gulf ICW should be considered seriously.
 In addition to the question of fuel range and fresh water capacity, your provisions and

 lack of facilities along this route are important considerations.

-Despite what you may think, boating the Lower Mississippi River together with what you expect when you arrive in New Orleans will not be
+Despite what you may think, boating the Lower Mississippi River together with what you expect when you arrive in New Orleans will not be what

-what you dreamed.
+you dreamed.
 Trust our experience on this one. . .
 When it comes to boats, boating, bugs, tugs and barges - the Lower Mississippi and the

 Mississippi side of New Orleans will (most likely) turn out to be something you will wish you had avoided altogether - especially - if it comes as a

 What matters most in making the choice of what route to take, is your vessel's fuel range - as well as your lifestyle and comfort zone.
-In
+In order

-which is not available for gasoline users.
+is not available for gasoline users.

-While the Tennessee - Tombigbee route offers dozens of Marinas between the Ohio river and the Gulf ICW, the Lower
+While the Tennessee - Tombigbee route offers dozens of Marinas between the Ohio river and the Gulf ICW, the Lower Mississippi

-access to New Orleans from the Mississippi River.
+Orleans from the Mississippi River.

-There are also no Marina Services between the Greenville Yacht Club at Mile 539 and New Orleans until you pass through the Harvey
+There are also no Marina Services between the Greenville Yacht Club at Mile 539 and New Orleans until you pass through the Harvey Lock at

-Lock at Mile Marker 93 and proceed 3 more miles east on the Gulf ICW to SeaBrook Marine.
+Mile Marker 93 and proceed 3 more miles east on the Gulf ICW to SeaBrook Marine.
 This makes your distance from Greenville Yacht Club to

 Seabrook Marina a total distance of 449 miles.
 This makes this leg of your voyage the farthest distance between fuel stops on the entire